ayanavasarkar/document_similarity/README.md

 It indicates that for the extracted keywords, each word must consist of minimum of 4 letters, each phrase can have a maximum of 3 words and has appeared at least 3 times in the document.
 Now these 3 values can be altered accordingly.

+Score of the Keywords

+After the keywords have been extracted, we calculate the degree and the frequency of each word.

+Degree = number of words in the keyword phrase -1

+Frequency = number of times the keyword appeared in the document

+Final Score = (degree/frequency)

+Thus, Total score of a keyword phrase = sum of each of its keyword scores